Skip to main content

 Upload CSV file to eGrades

-Once you've downloaded the CSV file from CourseFinder, make any final adjustments, such as altering a letter grade to incomplete or pass/no pass, and upload to eGrades.
+Once you have downloaded the CSV file from CourseFinder, make any final adjustments, such as altering a letter grade to incomplete or pass/no pass, and upload to eGrades.
 The Academic Records office is able to assist with any eGrades-related questions or issues.
 Their contact information is 858-534-3144 and egrades@ucsd.edu.

 Step-by-step instructions with visuals